crazy-max/diun/README.md

 ## TODO

-* [ ] Create a worker pool to parallelize the analyses
 * [ ] Watch images inside Dockerfile and Compose files
 * [ ] Watch images from Docker daemon
 * [ ] Watch starred repo on DockerHub and Quay